alidanmir/Clinic-Demand-Dashboard/README.md

 - Average historical demand by day
 - Basic machine learning forecast for daily appointment volume

-A dummy sample dataset is included in the sample_data folder so the dashboard can be tested without real patient information.
+A dummy sample dataset is included in the clinic_sample_data folder so the dashboard can be tested without real patient information.